 Also Read: Zanskar Valley Road Map

 By Private Taxi

-This cost will be divided in multiple parts.
+This cost will be divided into multiple parts.
 Since we are talking about a private taxi, I am assuming that you mean to rent it from Srinagar.
-So your first expense will be of catching a flight to Srinagar; which, if you booked tickets a couple of months in advance, will come out to be Rs.
+So your first expense will be of catching a flight to Srinagar.
+If you booked tickets a couple of months in advance, will come out to be Rs.
 6000 to Rs.
 7000 per person, round trip.

 A taxi from Srinagar to Kargil and back will cost about Rs.
 14000.
 From Kargil, you will have to rent another cab because your Srinagar one will not be allowed there.
 The cost however will be about the same.

 So from Kargil to Padum and then, Padum to Kargil will cost you another Rs.
 14000 approximately.
 Renting a taxi for sightseeing in Padum for 3 days will cost about Rs.
 8000 to Rs.
 9000.
 So in total, you are looking at a total cost of about Rs.
 36,000 to 38,000 for a private taxi for an 8 days trip to and from Srinagar.

 I hope the estimates on calculating the cost of Zanskar Valley trip above were of help.
 The transport cost I agree is kind of really huge here and it does not fall in the category of a budget trip.
 You can however travel by public transport and reduce this cost considerably which I will explain in the next part of this article.

 If you have any other questions, please feel free to ask in the comments section below, or at our Community Forum, and I will be glad to answer.